For best prices and early deliveries, WhatsApp us at. 918488070070

 Traditional Cuisine

 The main attraction of the feast consists of Sadhya’s vegetarian delicacies served on banana leaves each dish carefully prepared to highlight the taste of Kerala cuisine.
 The meal features rice accompanied by a variety of curries and side dishes.
+A popular dish is Puttu with kadala curry, which consists of rice cakes served with chickpea curry.
 Standout dishes include Sambar, a lentil-based curry; parippu, a lentil dish; and Avial, a mixed vegetable curry rich in coconut.
+In addition to these, non-vegetarian options like fish curry, Chicken Curry, chicken roast, and mutton biryani are also popular.
 Traditional favourites like Thoran, a coconut-infused stir fry; Olan, a creamy ash gourd curry with coconut milk; and Kaalan, a yoghurt-based curry with plantains or yams, beautifully represent the flavours of Kerala cuisine.

 Desserts play a role in Sadhya meals, with Payasam stealing the show.
 This classic Kerala sweet treat, prepared with milk, rice or vermicelli and flavoured with cardamom, cashews, and raisins, comes in forms like Palada Payasam and Ada Pradhaman to wrap up the meal on a note.
 These desserts not only please the taste buds but also reflect the roots and traditional tastes of Kerala.